What Is The Best Bread Flour in Australia?

 • Organic flour that is grown without synthetic pesticides or fertilisers

-• Local flour that is produced near where you live and reduces the carbon footprint of transportation.
+• Local flour produced near where you live to reduce the carbon footprint.

-• Whole grain flour that retains the bran and germ of the grain and provides more fiber, vitamins, minerals, antioxidants, and phytochemicals than refined flour.
+• Whole grain flour that retains the bran and germ of the grain and provides more fibre, vitamins, minerals, antioxidants, and phytochemicals than refined flour.

-• Diverse flours that are made from different grains and support biodiversity and crop rotation.
+• Diverse flours from different grains that support biodiversity and crop rotation.

-Our recommendation is to look for organic or biodynamic, local, whole grain, and diverse flours.
+Depends on the type of bread you wish to make, but look for organic or biodynamic, local, whole grain, and diverse flours.

 Australia actually has a good number of flour milling brands that produce high quality flours from organic and sustainable grains.
 We've shared the links below so that you can order direct with them, or find a stockist near you.